 The second thing you will do is meet your therapist.
 Each therapist is different; where one will start your session by telling you about themselves, another may start the session by reviewing the reasons you have decided upon therapy.
 No matter how your therapist begins your session, the end goal is for them to learn why you have sought them out.

 You may find it hard to talk about what is bothering you right away.
 A good therapist recognizes that it is difficult to tell a stranger about your personal struggles.
 Generally, the more comfortable you feel, the more you will open up.
 Check-in with yourself after your first session and see how you feel about your therapist.
-Don’t feel bad if you would rather see another therapist.
-Therapists are professionals who understand that not everyone’s needs will be met by their therapy style.
+If you would rather see another therapist ask yourself what it is about this therapist that would be different with another.
+The most important thing is that you believe you can form a therapeutic alliance with your therapist who can meet your needs.
+Therapists are professionals who understand that not everyone’s needs will be met by their therapeutic approach.

-What mental disorders can be treated with therapy?
+What mental health conditions can be treated with therapy?

-Therapy is a great treatment for almost any mental disorder.
-Some examples of mental disorders that are well managed with therapy include:
+Therapy is a great treatment for almost any mental health condition.
+Some examples of conditions that are well managed with therapy include:

 - Bipolar disorder